 Grant amounts range from $1,000 to $10,000.

-- The Mercy Foundation prioritises projects that target disadvantaged women and/or women with children, regardless of the annual social justice focus issue.
+- Projects that target disadvantaged women and/or women with children

 - Core (normal) operating costs of applicant organisations